risonakamo/bookmark-randomiser2/doc/tasks.md

     - click button to create session. later when create session page, this button should navigate to the newly created session
 - [x] look into bookmarks api to start rendering bookmarks browser
 - [x] render the top level page of items
-- [ ] implement navigation when clicking on items
+- [x] navigation when clicking on items
-- [ ] implement functional path display with jumping when clicking
+- [ ] functional path display with jumping when clicking
+- [ ] track user selections